Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: Introduction

 Millisecond radio pulsars (MPs), which are emitting intensive coherent electromagnetic radio wave is particular class of pulsars.
-They have very stable rotational period leading to one of suitable indicators for revealing SGWB transiting between earth and pulsar timing arrays (PTAs).
+They have very stable rotational period leading to one of the suitable indicators for revealing SGWB transiting between earth and pulsar timing arrays (PTAs).
 The random distribution of pulsars in the sky makes the PTA as a possible detector with astrophysical arm length size to identify very low frequency GW ($f\in [10^{-9}-10^{-7}]$ Hz) \citep{2023ApJ...951L..11A}.
 The operating frequency of PTA lies in the frequency range of SGWB generated by cosmological and astrophysical phenomena.
 The continuous waves from individual binaries is also in the detectability range of PTA.
-According to the recent results, the cosmological interpretation of the SGWB signal is favored over the more conventional explanation involving supermassive black hole binaries (SMBHBs) \citep {2023ApJ...951L..11A}.
-However, such results rely on specific modeling assumptions adopted for the cosmic SMBHB population.
+Both the cosmological interpretation of the SGWB signal and the default astrophysical SMBHBs background can describe the PTAs data.
+Neglecting the environmental effects on the evolution of binaries leads to stronger evidence for cosmological interpretation \citep{2023ApJ...951L..11A}.
+However, by considering the environmental effects, the astrophysical interpretation captures the frequency dependence of the PTAs signal as well as other cosmological models \citep{2024PhRvD.109b3522E}.